Best Careers for Women: Unconventional Jobs That Pay Well

 Changes are being made at the elementary and high school levels.
 Many schools have programs in place that encourage and support young girls who are interested in STEM subjects.
 The goal is to engage them and keep their interest going so that young women are more often choosing to enroll in STEM college programs and subsequently pursuing related careers.
 And tech companies are starting to get on board as well.

-- Intel has committed $300 million to develop a more diverse workforce within its company that better represents women and minorities.15
+- Intel has committed $300 million to develop a more diverse workforce within its company that better represents women and minorities.14

-- Apple has donated $50 million to the National Center for Women and Information Technology and to the Thurgood Marshall College Fund, both of which support gender diversity in the workforce.15
+- Apple has donated $50 million to the National Center for Women and Information Technology and to the Thurgood Marshall College Fund, both of which support gender diversity in the workforce.14

-For women that are interested in finding non-traditional high-paying jobs, the tech sector could be the answer.
+For women who are interested in finding some of the best jobs for women, the tech sector could be the answer.
 With a growing number of companies looking to diversify their workforce, a career in technology could lead you to a successful and promising future.
 Discover a few of the positions you could pursue:

 Computer Programmer—Gain an understanding of computer languages so that you can develop computer software programs.
 Your position would likely entail writing code, testing programs, and repairing bugs and glitches so that an organization's software programs run seamlessly.
 And with an average salary of $84,360 yearly, you can expect to be paid well for your hard work.